PreschoolKindergartenFirst Grade

 Bath Time: 'We have a rubber duck and a bar of soap.
 Which one do you predict will float?
 Let's test your theory!'

-Mazes: A page from a puzzle and maze workbook is a perfect 'thinking lab.'
-When they hit a dead end, you can say, 'Interesting!
-That path didn't work.
-What's another path we could test?'
+Mazes: A page from a puzzle and maze workbook is a perfect “thinking lab.”
+When your child hits a dead end, you can say, 'Interesting!
+That path didn’t work.
+What’s another path we could test?'

 Habit 5: The 'Different Perspectives' Storytime (Building Empathy & Analysis)

-Critical thinking isn't just about logic; it's about understanding that there are multiple viewpoints.
-Storytime is the perfect place to practice this.
+Critical thinking isn’t only about logic.
+It’s also about understanding that there are multiple viewpoints.
+Storytime is a great place to practice this in a way that feels safe and fun.

-How to do it: After reading a familiar story, ask perspective-shifting questions.
+How to do it: After reading a familiar story, ask questions that shift perspective.

 • 'We always hear the story from the Little Pig's side.
 I wonder how the wolf was feeling that day?
 Why do you think he was so hungry and grumpy?'